DVA and Chiropractic

 Who is eligible for DVA chiropractic benefits

 If you are a current or former serving member of the Australia Defence Force, DVA may pay for your Chiropractic care.

 You qualify if you have an assessed clinical need and a have an approved Department of Veteran Affairs (DVA) Gold or White card.

 Your family may also be covered for up to $800 per person of care via the ADF Family Health Program.
-Our blog will explain how to access this here.
+Read our ADF Family Health Program and Chiropractic blog to find out about eligibility and how to access it.